cleitonsouza01/trade/docs/index.md

 You can try it [live](https://python-trade.appspot.com).

-There is an ongoing effort in [documenting this project](http://trade.readthedocs.org).
-Check it out.

 ## In a nutshell

 **trade** works like a service.
 The user informs the items he have in stock and a series of subsequent occurrences (purchases, sales, whatsoever) with those or other items.
-**trade** then calculates the effects of those occurrences and gives back the new amounts and costs of the items in stock.
+**trade** then calculates the effects of those occurrences and gives back the new amount and cost of each item in stock.

 ## Quickstart